 At the end of this masterclass, participants should be able to:

-- Describe the rationale for the use of levosimendan, immunoglobulin, beta-blockers and insulin/glucose in the treatment of sepsis
+- Describe the rationale for the use of immunoglobulin, beta-blockers and insulin/glucose in the treatment of sepsis

 - Discuss the practicalities and considerations of using citrate CRRT

 - Discuss the pros and cons of different approaches to using available evidence in critical care

-- Describe the ethical considerations of treating patients in critical care
+- Describe the ethical considerations of organ donation

 - Describe new research approaches in the treatment of delirium

 Peer discussion opportunities will be available at this event, which can also be used towards your CPD and portfolios.
 Advanced booking essential.

 Attending this event will help you advance your professional practice and could be used as evidence in your RPS Faculty portfolio.
 The day will cover Specialist areas of knowledge.